Chart Color Schemes

 Cranbourne West's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Cranbourne West's health outcomes data shows excellent results, with younger age groups having a notably low prevalence of common health conditions.
+Cranbourne West shows excellent health outcomes, particularly for younger age groups who have a very low prevalence of common health conditions.

-Approximately 51% (~12,760 people) have private health cover, which is relatively low compared to other areas.
-The most prevalent medical conditions are asthma and mental health issues, affecting 7.6 and 6.9% of residents respectively.
-Notably, 76.4% declared no medical ailments, similar to Greater Melbourne's figure.
-The area has a lower proportion (8.5%) of seniors aged 65 and over (2,138 people) compared to Greater Melbourne at 9.6%.
-While health outcomes among seniors require more attention than the broader population, they still present fewer challenges overall.
+Approximately 51% (~12,760 people) of residents have private health cover, which is relatively low.
+The most prevalent medical conditions are asthma and mental health issues, affecting 7.6% and 6.9% of residents respectively.
+A total of 76.4% of residents report no medical ailments, comparable to Greater Melbourne's 76.4%.
+Cranbourne West has a lower proportion of seniors aged 65 and over at 8.5% (2,138 people) compared to Greater Melbourne's 9.6%.
+However, health outcomes for seniors require more attention than the broader population.

 Frequently Asked Questions - Health